RAJA AMPAT, INDONESIA

 Join us to the heart of the Coral Triangle - the famed archipelago of Raja Ampat!
 Diving of our luxury SeaSafari 8 we will be exploring the remote islands of the coral hot spot.
 We will spend a time in the exciting south of Raja Ampat and then work our way to the center and North of the area.

-Traveling with award-winning photographers Simon Lorenz and Pauline Wong you will get the most out of your photography.
+Traveling with award-winning photographers Simon Lorenz you will get the most out of your photography.
 However this is not a photography-dedicated trip, non-photographers will enjoy the perks of this diverse region even more!!

 Check out the trip report of our 2019 expedition.

-The territory within the islands of the Four Kings is enormous, covering 9.8 million acres of land and sea, home to 540 types of corals, more than 1,000 types of coral fish and 700 types of mollusks.
+The territory within the islands of the Four Kings is enormous, covering 9.8 million acres of land and sea, home to 540 types of corals, more than 1,000 types of coral fish.
 This makes it the most diverse living library for world's coral reef and underwater biota.
-According to a report developed by The Nature Conservancy and Conservation International, around 75 percent of the world's species live here.
-When divers first arrive here their excitement is palpable.
-It's common to hear people praise God as they take in the remarkable scenery.
-Others prefer to remain in silence taking in the overwhelming sight of so many islands with crystal clear water that softly brushes over the white sandy beaches.
+Around 75 percent of the world's species live here.

 Check out the photos from our last trip to Raja Ampat